gazebosim/gz-sim/tutorials/gui_config.md

   The main use case for this policy is for users to rely on the default list of plugins and only add extra plugins they need for the application.
-This policy is also useful for overriding the parameters of a small subset of the default plugins.This is the default setting in Gazebo Ionic and later.
+This policy is also useful for overriding the parameters of a small subset of the default plugins.
+This is the default setting in Gazebo Ionic and later.

 - `<include_gui_default_plugins>false</include_gui_default_plugins>`: If